psychemedia/storytelling-notes/butterball.md

 But as she was going on her way she suddenly remembered that she had forgotten a pot of fat that she had bought in the town.
 Now Jack was too heavy to be carried back to the town, so the witch asked some men who were brushing the hedge by the roadside if they would take care of her bag until she came back.

-The men promised to take care of the bag, but when the witch had gone Jack called out to them and said, "

-If you will take me out of this bag and fill it full of thorns I will give you some of my butter-milk."
+The men promised to take care of the bag, but when the witch had gone Jack called out to them and said, "If you will take me out of this bag and fill it full of thorns I will give you some of my butter-milk."

 So the men took Jack out of the bag and filled it with thorns, and then Jack gave them some butter-milk, and ran home.